rumorinfo/cnewstsk/README.md

     Full_text - full text of the article

-The dataset is too large to be placed here.
-We will provide a link here after finding an appropriate place to hold it.
+The whole dataset is too large to be placed here.
+We will provide a link here after having an appropriate place to hold it.